Guide international tourist from the most futuristic district of Shibuya in Tokyo to the historical sites that shaped modern Japan!

 It’s a friendly spot for both locals and travelers, with a variety of regional Japanese, Korean, and Chinese cuisine restaurants.
 In addition, they even provide menus with pictures, making it easy for foreign tourists.
 Let’s take a break or have lunch here.
 However, be mindful not to overindulge, as there’s more to explore on today’s walk.

-Detour Point ❶ : Shibuya Public Toilet Project at Jingu-Tori Park
+Detour Point ❶ : The Tokyo Toilet Project at Jingu-Dori Park

 Before reaching to Jiunzan Chosenji, next destination.
 (Chosen-Temple), you’ll come across a small park, featuring a public toilet designed by the renowned architect Tadao Ando.
 Take a moment to check it out!
 This toilet is part of Shibuya Ward’s “The Tokyo Toilet Project.”